velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 Her cheeks are gaunt and her bright green eyes heavy-lidded.
 She says nothing to me, but the flickers of motion from beneath her drooping eyelids and the faintest shift in her expression both tell me she’s sizing me up.
 Even now, still calculating.
 I can’t help but admire the girl for that kind of cold-blooded professionalism.

-She looks so small, vulnerable and fragile, that it’s hard to believe the heavy titanium-alloy manacles and reinforced concrete ceiling truly are absolutely necessary to keep her from tearing free and shattering my skull with her bare hands before I could so much as draw a blade.
+She looks so small, vulnerable and fragile, that it’s hard to believe the heavy titanalloy manacles and reinforced concrete ceiling truly are absolutely necessary to keep her from tearing free and shattering my skull with her bare hands before I could so much as draw a blade.

 “Why are you doing this to yourself, girl?”
 I ask her.
 “You know there’s only one way out of this cell.
 There’s no point in prolonging your defiance — all you are buying yourself is more suffering, more pain.
 No rescue is coming.
 You know that by now.
 What is left to you to hope for?
 Why do you persist in denying yourself an honorable death?”

 The girl’s voice is dull, accent undisguised, but I can still hear the faintest note of spite. _“Anuarash des risit, uastahin._ Beat me, shock me, cut on me, rape me all you want.
-It doesn’t matter. _Randasit pas uarat.”_
+It doesn’t matter. _Randasintesh pas, iurit a uarit.”_

 I step closer into the light, close enough she can see my face, and with a casual motion stab the galvanic wand into the listener deck affixed to the restraint frame.
 A sputter and crackle later, the reel of tape stops moving, the recorder rendered inert.
 I toss the wand across the room. _“A hal nare iena tili?”_ I respond quietly, gentling my voice and clasping my hands behind my back. _And why is that?_

 _That_ gets her attention.
 Her eyes open wide, and she stutters incoherently for a few moments.
 Good.
 All those years spent studying the secrets of our greatest foe weren’t a wild _pien şai_ chase after all.

-“Wh-what— _hali narit— hali iufit— Ranuira parenan!?”_
+“Wh-what— _hali narai— hali iufai— Ranuira parenan!?”_

 “Only a little,” I answer, switching back to my native tongue.
 “Such as I have been able to cobble together from many fragmentary sources.
 It has been a hobby of mine.
 Fear not, girl; no others know my notes on your tongue exist.
 There’s no reason any ever need to.”